linebender/bevy_vello/README.md

 </div>

 `bevy_vello` is a cross-platform, 2D compute-centric vector graphics rendering library for Bevy.
 There is default support for rendering text and scenes, with additional opt-in features for SVG and Lottie.
-Experimental support for dotLottie is coming.

 Quickstart to run the demo: